©2019 340B Health. Unauthorized copying is expressly prohibited.

 Physician-Administered Drugs: Drugs or drug ingredients that must be injected, infused, or otherwise administered or dispensed by a physician or a non-physician professional under the supervision of a physician.
 Physician-administered drugs are subject to discounts under the 340B program.
 Pursuant to the DRA, state Medicaid agencies are required to collect NDCs for physician-administered drugs to facilitate states requesting rebates from manufacturers for those drugs under the MDRP.
 In implementing the reporting requirements, CMS has mandated that NDCs be collected both for drugs administered in physicians’ offices and drugs administered in hospital outpatient settings.
 However, as a result of litigation brought by 340B hospitals and a settlement reached with CMS, the agency issued an October 2009 transmittal to state Medicaid programs acknowledging that hospitals billing Medicaid for physician-administered drugs at their “purchasing costs as determined under the state plan” cannot be mandated under federal law to submit NDCs.

-Preferred Drug List (PDL): Medicaid prohibits states from utilizing formularies that would otherwise allow states to exclude listed non-formulary drugs from Medicaid coverage.
+Preferred Drug List (PDL): The MDRP statute prohibits states from utilizing formularies that would otherwise allow states to exclude listed non-formulary drugs from Medicaid coverage.
 Instead, the Medicaid law permits states to use PDLs.
 These are lists of drugs for which prior authorization and step-therapy restrictions can be applied.
-Such procedures do not bar the use of non-preferred drugs, but discourage doctors from writing prescriptions for those drugs because of the administrative burden imposed.
+Such procedures do not bar the use of non-preferred drugs but discourage doctors from writing prescriptions for those drugs because of the administrative burden imposed.
 The use of non-preferred drugs also is discouraged through the imposition of higher levels of patient cost-sharing.

 Program Income: Program income is the income earned by federal grantees and sub-grantees due to a supported activity or as a direct result of the programs operated under their grant and sub-grants.
-If a grantee or sub-grantee participates in the 340B program and receives revenue as a result of billing and collecting payment on 340B drugs, such revenue is considered program income because it is generally considered to have been earned as a direct result of the grant.
-340B grantees therefore must follow federal grant rules and regulations requiring that program income be used to reduce the amount of federal funding the grantee draws down or, if the specific program or award so specifies, to supplement the grant funds in order to further program objectives.
+If a grantee or sub-grantee participates in the 340B program and receives revenue as a result of billing and collecting payment on 340B drugs, HRSA considers such revenue to be program income on the grounds that the revenue is earned as a direct result of the grant.
+HRSA grantees therefore must follow federal grant rules and regulations requiring that program income be used to reduce the amount of federal funding the grantee draws down or, if the specific program or award so specifies, to supplement the grant funds in order to further program objectives.

 Prompt Pay Discounts: CMS defines a customary prompt pay discount as any discount off the purchase price of a drug routinely offered by the manufacturer to a wholesaler for prompt payment of purchased drugs within a specified timeframe and consistent with customary business practices for payment.
 The DRA redefined the definition of AMP to exclude prompt pay discounts that drug manufacturers extend to wholesalers.
 CMS codified the exclusion of the customary prompt pay discounts extended to wholesalers from the AMP calculation in the COD rule released February 1, 2016.